Sponsor a Drive

 How to organize a Drive

-Educate the community you are reaching out to about who The Drake House is and what services we provide.
-(We have brochures on hand that you can give out, if needed)
+- Educate the community you are reaching out to about who The Drake House is and what services we provide.

 Ideas for Drives

-Clean Sweep– Non-food items cannot be purchased with food stamps, so household cleaning supplies are items they often cannot afford to buy.
-These items include dish soap, dishwasher detergent tabs, Lysol toilet bowl cleaner, window cleaner, mops, brooms, toilet brushes and the like.
+Clean Sweep: Non-food items cannot be purchased with food stamps, so household cleaning supplies are items they often cannot afford to buy.
+These items include dish soap, dishwasher detergent tabs, Lysol toilet bowl cleaner, window cleaner, mops, brooms, toilet brushes, paper towels, sponges.

-Fill our Cup– As you can imagine, coffee, tea and juice boxes are a staple item at our facility!
+Fill our Cup: As you can imagine, coffee, tea, hot chocolate and honey are a staple item at our facility!
 You can help “fill our cup” by providing these to our food pantry.

-Change for a Change – Have a spare change for change collection at your work place, school, place of worship, or ask a local park, etc. Get the word out about The Drake House and the event.
+Change for a Change: Have a spare change for change collection at your work place, school, place of worship, or ask a local park, etc. Get the word out about The Drake House and the event.
 Then create collection containers where others can drop off their spare change.
 You can also start a giving chain and ask 5 friends to donate their spare change and then have them ask 5 of their friends to do the same.
+“Dimes make a difference” a 16 oz water bottle full of dimes adds up to $90!

-Loads of Hope– A great theme for collecting bleach, liquid detergent, fabric softener sheets, and spot remover.
+Loads of Hope: A great theme for collecting bleach, liquid detergent, fabric softener sheets, and spot remover.
 For families going through times of crisis, having clean clothes can change how they feel about themselves and restore the fact that they belong, are able to take care of themselves and their children.
+We have an onsite laundry facility for our families to use at no cost.

 Women’s Clothing Guidelines